 The 3 Elements; of the Veterans Camp Program

-The Full Program is a 5 day all inclusive retreat and is active for up to 3 years.
-Veterans are requested to try to commit to 4 camps each year however there is the option at the end of each year to disengage the program and veterans can choose to disengage at any other time.
+The Full Program consists of 4 camps per year, each one is 5 days in total and is an all inclusive retreat.
+The program runs for up to 3 years.
+Veterans are requested to try to commit to the 4 camps each year however there is the option at the end of each year to disengage the program and veterans can choose to disengage at any other time.

 Year 1 – Beneficiary